jdnewman85/yausg/POC_TODO.md

   - Needs modal?
     - Or maybe leave it as invalid till fixed?

-NamedRefMap?
-  Component that has hashmap of string->entity references?
-  Not sure if this, individual refs, or query of children with the marker components If too broad, adds too many queries to the system

-Always ask, should it be a component?

-Need effort in keeping display/action systems separate, yet synced properly

 Current Tilemap mouse editing functionality should be based on tilemap+some other markers Want differing systems for a ladder editor view and a toolbar, which both may use tilemap